rediacc/cli/docs/README.md

 The CLI consists of three main tools:

-1. **rediacc-cli** - Main CLI for API operations and system management
+1. **rediacc** - Main CLI for API operations and system management
-2. **rediacc-cli-sync** - File synchronization tool using rsync
+2. **rediacc-sync** - File synchronization tool using rsync
-3. **rediacc-cli-term** - Terminal access to remote machines and repositories
+3. **rediacc-term** - Terminal access to remote machines and repositories

 ## Quick Start